Russian attacks on civilians in the Russo-Ukrainian war (2022–present): Ternopil Oblast

-On 19 November 2025, Ukrainian officials said that Russian cruise missiles had struck residential buildings in Ternopil, western Ukraine, killing at least 25 people and wounding about 80 others, with three children being among the dead and 15 children among the wounded.
+On 19 November 2025, Ukrainian officials said that Russian cruise missiles had struck residential buildings in Ternopil, western Ukraine, killing at least 34 people and wounding over 90 others, with six children being among the dead and 15 children among the wounded.
 A video shared by Zelenskyy showed one of the residential buildings completely caved in.
-The attack, taking place close to the Polish border, caused Poland to temporarily close two airports and NATO aircraft was scrambled to protect its airspace.
+The attack, which took place close to the Polish border, resulted in NATO scrambling aircraft and Poland temporarily closing two of its airports.

+Cherkasy Oblast

+On 14 April 2026, the head of the Cherkasy Oblast military administration, Ihor Taburets, said that five people had been killed, including an eight-year-old boy, and 12 people wounded by a Russian drone attack.

+Incident in Galați, Romania

+On 29 May 2026, Romania said that a Russian Geran-2 drone had struck a residential block in Galati, causing a fire that injured two people and required the evacuation of seventy more.
+Romania's president Nicusor Dan said the Russian drone had hit the building by mistake.

 Placement of military objectives near civilian objects

-Both the Russian and the Ukrainian army have been accused of violating international humanitarian law by locating military objectives within densely populated areas without removing civilians to safer areas.
-International humanitarian law requires all parties to the conflict to avoid, to the extent feasible, "locating military objectives within or near densely populated areas" and requires them to "remove civilian persons and objects under its control from the vicinity of military objectives".
+Both the Russian and the Ukrainian armies have been accused of violating international humanitarian law by locating military objectives within densely populated areas without removing civilians to safer areas.
+International humanitarian law requires all parties to the conflict to avoid, to the extent feasible, "locating military objectives within or near densely populated areas" and requires them to "remove civilian persons and objects under its control from the vicinity of military objectives."
 Contrary to the use of human shields, these fighting tactics do not involve utilizing the presence of civilians to render certain areas immune from military operations.

 On 29 June, the Office of the United Nations High Commissioner for Human Rights expressed concern about Russian and Ukrainian armed forces taking up positions close to civilian objects without taking measures for protecting the civilians.
 The human rights agency had also received reports of the use of human shields.
-OHCHR documented the consequences of these fighting tactics in the case of a care house in Stara Krasnianka where the Ukrainian army had set up a firing position without first evacuating the residents, and in the case of a school in Yahidne, where 360 residents including 74 children were held captive by Russian forces for almost a month.
+OHCHR documented the consequences of these fighting tactics in the case of a care house in Stara Krasnianka, where the Ukrainian army had set up a firing position without first evacuating the residents, and in the case of a school in Yahidne, where 360 residents, including 74 children were held captive by Russian forces for almost a month.
 Similar concerns were raised also by a report published on 20 July by the Organization for Security and Co-operation in Europe and by Human Rights Watch on 21 July.